PHP Arrow Operator

 Although it seems to be called the Arrow Operator, I can’t find reference to it other than this page on the php.net web site.
 Granted, I didn’t search all that long.

-To me the PHP Arrow Operator seems to reference the method (a fancy name for a function called from within a class) or a property (a fancy name for a variable called from within a class).
+From my understanding, the PHP Arrow Operator references the method (a fancy name for a function called from within a class) or a property (a fancy name for a variable called from within a class) via a defined class.
+In English you would be saying, “I want to use this (method or property) from this class.
+When I see the arrow operator in code, I read it as “from” in my head.

-Here’s a statement with an Arrow Operator translated to English:
+Here’s another statement with an Arrow Operator translated:

 Open up a new instance of this class and start using its logic.